MattHatwey/Manemo/chapter2.md

 "Who are you?" asked Sansei and Honest.
 "I'm Matt."
 "And I'm Hatwey!"

   Matt was 12 years old, Hatwey was 0 years old, Honest was 3 years old, and Sansei was 6 years old.
-  The next day, they ventured to the old castle of Infinity when they saw a carriage with a Bad Manemo on it.
-Her name was Vomit.
+  The next day, they ventured to the old castle of Infinity when they saw a carriage with a bad Manemo on it, but nobody besides the bad Manemos know her name.

-                                                         CH.21 Odd and Even

-  Vomit was welcomed by Odd, a fat and mean Bad Manemo, and Even, who was a slave.
+  The bad Manemo was welcomed by Odd, a fat and mean Bad Manemo, and Even, who was a slave.
 The castle ruins were very beautiful.
-Then, Odd said a very important thing.

   “We are interested in making a robot army.
 We will make the first one.
-It’s name is N/O/N1394.
-“Thank you, Odd.
-Even, please get some food for me.
+It’s name is N/O/N1394." said Odd “Make them right now.
+Even, get some food for me."
 “Yes.” said Even.
 “I saw Manemos right now.
-Capture them.” said Vomit.
+Capture them.” said the bad Manemo.
 “Run!” said Matt.
-                                                         CH.22 別れ

-　「マット？」サンセイの声が聞こえます。今どこ？
-「サンセイ！気をつけて。」マットが言いました。
-「え？？？あああああ！」サンセイが悲鳴をあげました。
-「だから言ったでしょ。」マットが言いました。
-マット達は、走っていたら、迷子になりました。マットは、一応悪いマニモの血もあるから、悪いマニモが近くにいると、悪いマニモになります。
-「マット？何してるの？」サンセイが聞きます。
-「捕まえられました。オッド。」マットはサンセイを無視して、オッドに向かって言いました。

-                                                         CH.23 Matt and Sansei
+"...Matt?"
+"Where are you?"

+Matt could hear Sansei's voice.
+"Shh.
+Be careful." said Matt.

+"What did you sa- AAAA!"
+Sansei shouted.

+"I told you to be careful." said Matt.

+Matt and the others got seperated from each other while running away from the bad Manemos.
+Matt had a little bit of bad Manemo blood, and the bad Manemos made a machine that would make half-bad blood Manemos into bad Manemos.

+"Matt, what are you doing-"

+"...I have captured the first target, Odd.
+Matt ignored Sansei and started walking towards the castle.

   Sansei was locked up by Odd and Matt.
-She was sad that Matt betrayed her.
+She felt betrayed by Matt.
 She was very lonely until the next week.
-  “Sansei.
+  "Sansei.
 I’m sorry.
 I’ll let you go.
 I’m a Bad Manemo.
 Just leave me here.
 I won’t hurt anybody if you keep me here.
-Just lock me up.” said Matt.
+Just lock me up." said Matt.
-“But you helped me.” said Sansei.
+"But you helped me." said Sansei.
-“So what.
+"So what.
 I’m a Bad Manemo.
-Personality doesn't change whether you’re a Bad Manemo or good one.
+I have bad Manemo blood, and I become a bad Manemo when I'm near a bad Manemo.
 Lock me up already.”
-“But-”
-“No buts.
-Lock me up.”
+"But-"
+"No. Just lock me up."
-“Personality does change!
-Please Matt, I don't care if you’re a Bad Manemo or good Manemo!”
+"Please Matt, I don't care if you become a bad Manemo near other bad Manemos!
+You always help me at the end!"
-“Okay, I’m sorry.
-Let’s escape before they find us.”
+"Okay, you make a very good point.
+Let’s escape before they find us."
-“I’m ready!”
+"Let's go."
   During that time, Honest and Hatwey were trying to think of a plan to meet up with Matt and Sansei.

-                                                         CH.24 Return of the Squad

   Hatwey and Honest were halfway there when Matt and Sansei came running towards them.
 “Okay!
 EVERYONE!!!
 WE’RE GOING TO MAKE PEACE!!!!”
   All the Manemos heard Matt, and the good Manemos agreed to help restore peace.
-They thought that it would be a good rule for the prophecy.
+They thought that it would be a good rule for the ancient scroll.

-                                                         CH.25 Legendaria

   “Thank you everyone.”
 Suddenly all the Manemos heard Legendaria’s voice, and it was.